 If you already have an Evernote account and would like to use the email address associated with that account for your new Evernote Business account, you’ll be prompted to sign in and choose a different personal email address for your existing account so you can use your business email address for the new account.

-Here are some examples of what types of content you can create in your business notebooks:
+Here are some examples of the types of content you can add to spaces:

 - Project timelines